Game Maker Studio is probably one of the most popular engines for 2D top-down or side-view games.

-As such, GMS is really targeted to the novice users, and with their recent overhaul of the drag and drop system, it’s even more versatile than ever.
+As such, GMS is targeted at novice users, and with their recent overhaul of the drag-and-drop system, it’s even more versatile than ever.

-What’s really cool here is that you can actually look at the code behind the drag and drop boxes.
+What’s cool here is that you can actually look at the code behind the drag-and-drop boxes.
 That means that you could theoretically learn to code as you create your game, and customize it according to your needs, even with no coding experience.
-Of course that being said, it’s generally best to not be learning a new skill as you’re making a game.
+Of course, that being said, it’s generally best to not be learning a new skill as you’re making a game.